 CIS Control 05 covers Account Management which primarily focuses on the management of account credentials and authentication, including the configuration and enforcement of a password policy.

-Daily Security Control: Account Management, CIS 5
+Cybersecurity Control Review: Account Management, CIS 5

 Account Management is one of the shortest controls.
 It is fairly easy to cover and implement but is still extremely important.
 Creating user accounts and setting up a password policy are some of the first things organizations commonly think about and put in place when setting up a network or discussing basic security mechanisms.